- 8 Popular Types of SEO Services in Gurgaon - September 7, 2021

-Analysts and Gurus are predicting that opportunity size for connected devices would be between 20 billion to 30 billion units.
+Analysts and Gurus are predicting that the opportunity size for connected devices would be between 20 billion to 30 billion units.
 This sort of sheer size makes it important to understand what is the Internet of things (IoT) and the world over tech companies are going gaga over it.

 The Internet of Things is the interaction of physical objects which use the embedded sensors, actuators, and other relevant devices that gather or communicate information about the objects.
 The data cumulated from these devices is analyzed to optimize products & services overall.
 Sounds interesting!